 Ireland has been one of my favorite countries to visit and have visited three times since 2011.
-My love for Ireland was there even before I had a DNA test done and found out that I have a wee dram of Irish blood in me.
-I am sure that is where my love for gin, whiskey and Irish butter come from.
-Also why my Filipino mother celebrated St. Patrick’s Day by cooking up a crockpot of Irish Corned Beef, Potatoes and Cabbage. 🍀 She did this by DNA instinct, I assume.
+My love for Ireland was there even before I had a DNA test done, and found out that I have a wee dram of Irish blood in me.
+I am sure that is where my love for gin, whiskey, and Irish butter comes from.
+Also why my Filipino mother celebrated St. Patrick’s Day by cooking up a pot of Irish Corned Beef, Potatoes, and Cabbage. 🍀 She did this by DNA instinct, I assume.

 While in Ireland for those two weeks, I did a lot of eating and drinking.
 Enough to fill three food journals of ‘What I ate in Ireland’.
 I really had no regrets, nor do I ever have regrets really.
 I just like to travel and eat!

 From accidentally finding myself in the same restaurant from 2011, to eating my fair share of Irish Breakfasts; my list of “What I ate in IRELAND – Part 1 – A Food Journal”.